timrspratt/aero-docker/README.md

 - `aero php`: Execute a PHP command within the main app container
 - `aero artisan`: Execute an artisan command within the main app container
 - `aero composer`: Execute a Composer command within the main app container
+- `aero env:defaults`: Edit the container configuration defaults
-- `aero env:project`: Publish the `.env` for the project container configuration
+- `aero env:project`: Publish the `.env` for the project and edit the container configuration
 - `aero version`: Output the current version of Aero Docker
 - `aero self-update`: Update to the latest version of Aero Docker